-The Lord Justice Clerk explained in a currently embargoed appeal opinion of 9 February 2021 74 that presenting an application which counsel considers is unnecessary in order to seek a general ruling on admissibility, is not appropriate and should not be done 75 .
+The Lord Justice Clerk explained, giving the opinion of the court in MP v HM Advocate [2021] HCJAC 48 that presenting an application which counsel considers is unnecessary in order to seek a general ruling on admissibility, is not appropriate and should not be done 85.
 If an application is said to be unnecessary, or if it is incompetent, it should be refused on that ground.

-If in response to submissions on a properly made application the court concludes that the evidence is admissible at common law, and is not prohibited by section 274, the wording of the decision should not say that the application is unnecessary, it should state that the evidence does not fall foul of any of the prohibitions in section 274 $\frac{76}{}$.
+If in response to submissions on a properly made application the court concludes that the evidence is admissible at common law, and is not prohibited by section 274, the wording of the decision should not say that the application is unnecessary, it should state that the evidence does not fall foul of any of the prohibitions in section 274 $\frac{86}{2}$.